RAS-University/robotic-courses/docs/surgical.md

 - [How are surgical robots made?
 Go behind the scenes.](https://www.youtube.com/watch?v=_WsgJznDVIc)
 ><sub>*ow are surgical robots made?
 Go behind the scenes, Youtube video, 15 September 202.
 Available at: https://www.youtube.com/watch?v=_WsgJznDVIc*</sub>
 This video present how to make the famous surgical robots, Da Vinci surgical systems, developped by Intuitive Surgical. this video presents from manufacturing to training and tetsing and quality insecption.

+Reference:

+1. <a id="ref1"></a>Morrell, A. L. G., Morrell-Junior, A. C., Morrell, A. G., Mendes, J. M. F., Tustumi, F., de Oliveira-e-Silva, L. G., & Morrell, A. (2021). *The history of robotic surgery and its evolution: when illusion becomes reality.* Revista do Colégio Brasileiro de Cirurgiões, 48, e20202798. https://doi.org/10.1590/0100-6991e-20202798

+4. <a id="ref2"></a>Pugin, F., Bucher, P., & Morel, P. (2011). *History of robotic surgery: From AESOP® and ZEUS® to da Vinci®.* Journal of Visceral Surgery, 148(6), e3–e9. https://doi.org/10.1016/j.jviscsurg.2011.04.007

 Last updated: June 17 2025